escozer/escozer/README.md

 - 👋 Hi, I’m @escozer
-- 👀 I’m interested in python, javascript, sql, cyber security
+- 👀 I’m interested in devops and network
-- 🌱 I’m currently learning python and sql
+- 🌱 I’m currently learning python, docker and azure.
 - 📫 How to reach me escozerr@gmail.com

 <!---